axelarnetwork/test-webdocs/docs/roles/node/join-genesis.md

 :::tip

 These instructions syncronize your Axelar node using the Axelar peer-to-peer network.
-You can syncronize your node more quickly by downloading a recent snapshot of the blockchain as per [Join the Axelar network for the first time (quick sync)](setup/join.md).
+You can syncronize your node more quickly by downloading a recent snapshot of the blockchain as per [Quick sync](setup/join).

 :::